‘Penis Man’ Graffiti Artist Arrested, Allegedy By 25 Heavily-Armed Tempe SWAT Officers

 On Thursday, Tempe police got their suspect.

-Authorities arrested Dustin Shomer, 38, and booked him into a Maricopa County jail on suspicion of 16 counts of aggravated criminal damage, eight counts of criminal damage and one count of criminal trespassing in the first degree, said Tempe police.
+Authorities arrested Dustin Shomer, 38, and booked him into a Maricopa County jail on suspicion of 16 counts of aggravated criminal damage, eight counts of criminal damage, and one count of criminal trespassing in the first degree, said Tempe police.

 Shomer himself confirmed that he’d been arrested in connection with the graffiti.
 In a Facebook post, he confirmed that Tempe cops had taken him in, and also suggested that the police response that brought him in might not have been proportional to the crimes he’s accused of.
-Specifically, he said that he’d been arrested by 25 heavily-armed SWAT officers who raided his home and car; that he’d been denied food and medical care during the 24 he spent in jail; and that at one point an assault rifle was pointed into his face.
+Specifically, he said that he’d been arrested by 25 heavily-armed SWAT officers who raided his home and car; that he’d been denied food and medical care during the 24 hours he spent in jail; and that at one point, an assault rifle was pointed into his face.

 Phoenix police declined to comment on the circumstances of his arrest.
 However, according to a companion Phoenix New Times report, he was caught red-handed.